 5. Go on a Simple, Inexpensive Honeymoon

 We always tell our brides to take a honeymoon – no matter how low-key.
 If you start planning early, you can have a great honeymoon with small money – because you would spend less money on a flight if you book far ahead, as most international hotels offer lots of discounts if you book early and during their sales or off-peak periods.
 Smart and savvy Nigerian couples have used this idea to have a cheap honeymoon in Dubai without anyone knowing they didn’t spend so much.

-Key Takeaway for Making Small Money Work for a Nigerian Wedding
+Key Takeaway: How to Make Small Money Work When Planning a Nigerian Wedding

 Now, you know the truth is that every week, savvy Nigerian couples manage to put together a glam wedding without spending too much – you too can.
 I expect you to use the above practical ideas to achieve a fabulous Nigerian wedding with small money.

 Here are the things I want you to take away from this article: